-Aetna is also one of the largest carriers in the US and offers several low-cost options in four other states.
-For example, their Bronze-tier "$20 Copay" option is one of the most affordable comprehensive options that was previously offered in the Columbus area (and Franklin County).
+Aetna is also one of the largest carriers in the US and previously offered several low-cost options in four other states.
+For example, their Bronze-tier "$20 Copay" option was one of the most affordable comprehensive options that was previously offered in the Columbus area (and Franklin County).
 In previous years, they featured a low $20 copay (only) on primary care physician visits without having to meet the deductible.
 It was a "point of service" managed care plan.
 Aetna, however, only offers Group and Senior plans in the Buckeye State, although private individual coverage may return.

 What Happens If I Miss The Deadline?

 Even though Open Enrollment ends, there are still low-cost plans that will provide quality coverage.
 And actually, many of the top-rated companies (such as UnitedHealthcare) underwrite these plans.
 For example, short-term coverage, which can be kept up to 12 months, provides valuable benefits until the next OE period at the end of the year.
 The application is short and takes less than 20 minutes to complete.
 If you need the policy quickly, your wait will likely be less than 24 hours.
 The policy can also be canceled at any time.
 Additional products (critical illness, disability, life, dental, and vision) can be purchased at any time.